ms-iot/content/IBoughtAGalileo.md

 NOTE:
-: Depending on the speed of your miniSD card, SD card reader and computer, writing Microsoft Windows to the miniSD card can take between 30 minutes and 2 hours.
+: Depending on the speed of your microSD card, SD card reader and computer, writing Microsoft Windows to the microSD card can take between 30 minutes and 2 hours.

 ## Booting Windows
 * Remove power from your Intel Galileo.
-* Insert the miniSD card you created above.
+* Insert the microSD card you created above.
-* Ensure that your ethernet cable is plugged into the board.
 * Power on your board.
-* Windows will take about 2 minutes to boot to the point you can ping or telnet to it.
+* Windows will take about 2 minutes to boot.